 English books before 1600 [i.e. 1640].
 Ann Arbor, Mich., University Microfilms [1937- ].Library Annex Film 470

-Received through Unit 80, reel number 2288 as of June 2018.
+Received through Unit 80, reel number 2288 .
+We do not have the microfilm beyond that point.
 Records for single-item analytics have been added to the catalog for each title beginning with reel 229.
 The microfilm set includes most of the approximately 26,500 titles listed in Pollard & Redgrave.

 Online Access: Early English Books Online (EEBO)